AJSahagun/CS414-KNN-Activity1/README.md

 Before you begin, ensure you have met the following requirements:
 * Python 3.7 or higher
 * pip (Python package installer)

+### Dataset

+The dataset used in this project is ["Student-Employability-Datasets.xlsx"](https://www.kaggle.com/datasets/anashamoutni/students-employability-dataset), which should be placed in a "Dataset" folder in the project root directory.

 ### Installation